MariaMurarescu/Project3/README.md

   `sudo apt-get install npm to install NPM`

-24. Move to Azure portal, from Azure Portal inside the Azure Devops resource group, for Udacity Lav, we have a LAW created Install the agent - ssh into the Linux agent created (myLinuxAgent) Goto Agents management > Linux server > Log Analytics agent instructions > Download and onboard agent for Linux
+24. Move to Azure Portal, from Azure Portal inside the Azure Devops resource group, for Udacity Lav, we have a LAW created.
+ - install the agent - ssh into the Linux agent created (myLinuxAgent)
+ - go to Agents Management > Linux server > Log Analytics Agent instructions > Download and onboard agent for Linux

 25. Create a new alert for the App Service
 a) From the Azure Portal go to: